monsoonmaelstrom/book2/book2.md

 “Commander Errigan, how do you vote?”

-“Oulanen also is against removing General Iverson,” Command Errigan tells the assembly.
+“Oulanen is against removing General Iverson,” Command Errigan tells the assembly.

 “Commander Soto, how do you vote?”